 Tomato mozzarella salad is a fresh and healthy salad to make to share.
 Made with just a few ingredients, you’ll be craving this all summer long.

-If there is one salad to make and bring to a party that you know everyone will love, it’s our tomato mozzarella salad.
+If there is one salad to make and bring to a party that you know everyone will love, it’s this mozzarella tomato basil salad.
 This recipe is made with a homemade balsamic dressing that is to die for.
 Plus, mozzarella balls are always a hit.